-Smoke Detectors
+17. Smoke Detectors

-At the time of HQS inspection, units must meet California Health and Safety Code requirements.
-Landlords must conform with local and/or state requirements by installing smoke detectors within each bedroom, other sleeping areas, and immediate vicinity outside of bedrooms (hallways).
+- At the time of HQS inspection, units must meet California Health and Safety Code requirements.
+Landlords must conform with local and/or state requirements by installing smoke detectors within each bedroom, other sleeping areas, and immediate vicinity outside of bedrooms (hallways). - Effective December 23, 2024, smoke alarms must be hard wired or sealed, 10year batteries.